 - Reassure your students verbally -- As elementary teacher Todd Whittaker argues, if you want a student to believe in himself, “then actually tell him that you believe in him, that you will not give up on him, that you understand his struggles, and that you are there for him.
 Far too many teachers forget to do this -- to tell and show their students they actually believe in them.”
 Among the many research-driven discussions of pedagogy and teaching strategies, it can be easy to forget the power of simply reassuring and encouraging your students verbally to instill confidence in their abilities.

 - Harness the power of EdTech -- Most teachers agree educational technology is a useful teaching tool: In a study conducted by the Joan Ganz Cooney Center, almost 80% of K-8 classroom teachers surveyed said that digital games have “improved student mastery of curricular content”.
 Using educational technology in the classroom makes it easier to teach students of all learning backgrounds, helping teachers bring even the most timid of students out of their shells.
-Curriculum-aligned math games, such as Prodigy, boost student confidence and learning outcomes.
-As you’ve likely found, students may find math unapproachable when it’s explained on the chalkboard.
-Grounding math in a fun, video-game environment that appeals to students can produce remarkable changes in learning outcomes, and even test scores.
+Use curriculum-aligned learning games, such as Prodigy,, to keep students engaged with lessons and help boost their learning outcomes.

 - Define Classroom Rules -- In his book Classroom Management That Works, researcher Robert Marzano argues effective teachers “have a minimum number of classroom rules, which tend to focus on expectations of how to act toward one another, maintain a safe environment, and participate in learning.”
 These teachers offer clear explanations of the rules, model the rules, rehearse the expectations with students, and offer the classroom “opportunities to be successful in meeting the expectations.”
 While there is no magic number of rules that govern a classroom, it’s clear the establishment of fair, reasonable, enforceable, and consistently applied rules will have a deep impact on behavior in the classroom.